-One of my favorite things to do when visiting the coast of Messinia is renting a boat from the Pilos port and spending a day exploring the Navarino Bay.
-The Navarino Bay is a special place both historically and naturally.
-It’s sheltered from the Ionnian Sea by the long Sfaktiria island and looks like one huge peaceful lake.
+One of my favorite things to do when visiting the coast of Messinia is renting a boat from the port of Pylos port and spending a day exploring Navarino Bay.
+Navarino Bay is a special place both historically and naturally.
+It’s sheltered from the Ionian Sea by the long Sfaktiria island and looks like one huge peaceful lake.
 The island serves as a natural fortification against the western winds and possible intruders.

-The boat rental is at the left side of the Pilos marina in a small wooden kiosk.
-The rent is 60 euros per day plus petrol so in the end we paid 69 euros in total.
+The boat rental is on the left side of the Pilos marina in a small wooden kiosk.
+The rent is 60 euros per day plus petrol so, in the end, we paid 69 euros in total.
 The boat has to be returned at 6 o’clock at the latest so it’s a good idea to start the trip early.
 The bay looks small from the seafront of Pilos but there is a lot to see.
 Moreover, the boat is not that fast either.

-Following the coast of the Sfaktiria Island we passed a small memorial of the Greeks killed during the holocaust and the picturesque Santa-Rosa monument.
-The white marble memorial was built in honor of the Count Santorre di Santarosa, an Italian Philhellene who fought and died bravely in Sfaktiria during the battle of independence in 1825.
+Following the coast of the Sfaktiria Island, we passed a small memorial of the Greeks killed during the Holocaust and the picturesque Santa-Rosa monument.
+The white marble memorial was built in honor of the Count Santorre di Santarosa, an Italian Philhellene who fought and died bravely in Sfaktiria during the battle for independence in 1825.

 The last memorial of the day dedicated to the English soldiers sits on a small island called Chelonaki (Small turtle) in the middle of the bay.
 This little island had probably the clearest water of the whole bay!
 Therefore, it is an amazing place for swimming, snorkeling or just enjoying the solitude.

 After leaving the English memorial we made a quick trip to Gialova to pick up our afternoon coffee and spent the rest of the day anchored in the shallows between the northern tip of Sfaktiria and the Gialova Beach.